niemopen/niem-naming-design-rules/niem-ndr.md

 Some characteristics of a _reference schema document_:

 - It is explicitly designated as a reference schema via the conformance targets attribute, per [Rule 4-5, _Schema claims reference schema conformance target_ (REF), below](#rule-4-5-schema-claims-reference-schema-conformance-target).
-- It provides the broadest, most fundamental definitions of components in its namespace.
+- It provides the broadest, most fundamental definitions of components in its namespace, omitting cardinality and datatype constraints unless these are essential to the meaning of the component.
 - It provides the authoritative definition of business semantics for components in its namespace.
 - It is intended to serve as the basis for components in information exchanges and extension schema documents.
 - It satisfies all rules specified in the Naming and Design Rules for reference schemas.